Our TCR-T cells are engineered to target virus-derived peptides presented on MHC class I on cell surface.

 1. The patient undergoes leukapheresis to isolate white blood cells.

-2. T cells from the patient are expanded and activated in Lion TCR’s GMP cell production center.
+2. T cells from the patient are expanded and activated in Lion TCR’s GMP cell production facility.

-3. Genetic material encoding our virus- or cancer-targeting TCR are introduced into the activated T cells by viral transduction or electroporation.
+3. Genetic material encoding our virus- or cancer-targeting TCR are introduced into the activated T cells by or electroporation.

 4. The patient’s T cells now express the relevant TCR that target virus-infected or virus-related cancer cells.